zbyte64/zbyte64.github.io/README.md

 # Decisions

-Use hydejack[https://hydejack.com/] theme for standard resume boilerplate
+Use [hydejack](https://hydejack.com/) theme for standard resume boilerplate.
+Deployment uses Netlify because it has better gem support than github.